aws/aws-cli/awscli/examples/athena/start-query-execution.rst

     "QueryExecutionId": "a1b2c3d4-5678-90ab-cdef-EXAMPLE11112"
     }

-**Example 3: To run a query in a specfied database, data catalog, and workgroup to create a table view**
+**Example 3: To run a query in a specified database, data catalog, and workgroup to create a table view**

 The following ``start-query-execution`` example uses  a ``SELECT`` statement on the ``cloudfront_logs`` table in the ``cflogsdatabase`` to create the view ``cf10``. ::